jahangir842/windows-notes/windows-server/dhcp.md

 Install-WindowsFeature DHCP -IncludeManagementTools
 ```

+## Open DHCP Management Console:

+    On your Windows Server, open the DHCP Management Console by typing **dhcpmgmt.msc** in the Run dialog or through the Server Manager.

 ## Autherization
 After successfully installing the DHCP Server role, you need to **authorize** and configure your DHCP server.
 ```